WakeRealityDev/Thunderquake_Qt/README_state_of_this_app_code_as_Glk_frontend.txt

 Essentially, here is a ToDo list of what needs to be added to make this a full fledge front-end app to RemGlk:

-1. Glk Timer suppot isn't complete.
-There is only a wisper of code to satisfy a timer response in the opening of the Glulx story "Six".
+1. Glk Timer support isn't complete.
+There is only a whisper of code to satisfy a timer response in the opening of the Glulx story "Six".
 2. Glk windows are not properly parsed into a maintained data structure.
 A simple object has been started to hold each window, but it isn't populated from the JSON and it isn't really referenced yet.
 Right now the code assumes "class Zork-like two-windows" of a main Glk TextBuffer and a Glk TextGrid for the top status line.
 The logic will essentially merge multiple Glk TextBuffer windows into the main output.
 3. Glk style hints are not supported in RemGlk and nothing has been done to add that.
 This means colored text like in the Glulx story "Rover's Day Out" will not be colored.
 There is some hacky code out there for Thunderword's fork of RemGlk to add style hints to the JSON output of RemGlk.
-4. Glk player input system needs work. autocomplete typing was experiemntal and can be annoying.
+4. Glk player input system needs work. autocomplete typing was experimental and can be annoying.
 The code needs an option to disable that autocomplete logic.
 5. Glk player input system does not track multiple Glk windows and only tracks if there is character or line input mode, or a combination of both.
 If two windows have line input, or one window has line and another char, it does not know which window to send the input to when sending input back into RemGlk.
 It blindly assumes one Glk TextBuffer window and sends the input to that.
 6. Glk hyperlinks are working in RemGlk but this code does not yet account for them.
 Code needs to be added to render them and to assign a handler to send clicks back into RemGlk.
 7. Clearing the screen (Glk TextBuffer window) probably doesn't work but that's pretty easy to do.
 Some stories will clear the screen after there Glk TextBuffer content after opening, find some examples to run that do that and add the logic.